Sylvexia/dl_cnn_hw1/report.md

 A1085125 洪祐鈞 (Sylvex Hung)
 2023/02/24 (probably)

-## Disclaimer
+## Notice

 - The code in this homework is amalgamation of LLM prompt (ChatGPT and discord Clyde), GitHub Copilot autocompletion, and random code from the forum.
-I would provide the prompt of the LLM to llm_prompt.txt, also keep the comment for the code generated from copilot.
+I would provide the prompt of the LLM to ```llm_prompt.txt```, also keep the code comment that copilot generated based on.
 - All the experiment are done on local computer, and the parameters for performance (e.x. dataloader num_workers) is massively depends on my own laptop.
 You may modify yourself to make it smoother on your computer.
+- The model link is at ```model_link.txt```

 ## Environments